There are many different types of hydrangeas, and some are naturally pale-leafed, but there are no hydrangeas with naturally yellow leaves.

 Underwatering can also cause yellowing leaves in hydrangea plants.
-As with most plants, hydrangeas that do not get enough water to begin to wilt, droop and turn yellow.
+As with most plants, hydrangeas do not get enough water to begin to wilt, droop, and turn yellow.

-It’s essential to keep a regular watering schedule for your hydrangeas and be sure to water at least once a week.
+Keeping a regular watering schedule for your hydrangeas and water at least once a week is essential.

 Water thoroughly so that the water runs through the soil and out of the pot’s drainage holes, but you don’t want it to pour out excessively.

-To make the best use of water, always use a light, airy, well-draining potting mix for your hydrangea plants.
+Always use a light, airy, well-draining potting mix for your hydrangea plants to make the best use of water.

 The correct soil will allow good air circulation and proper water retention.